 Hey, Wayne Pietila, I truly miss you.
 Going up to Thiesens/the property and living off the land from Friday night to Sunday afternoon.
 I loved that as well as the wild goats and quail.
 Man …those were the days.
 Carl and I would drive from the Bay Area, meet at your place and head for the property.
 We would bring a case of beer, salt, pepper, hot sauce and lots of ammo.
 If it was edible and shoot-able, we shot it, and we ate it.
 And it was good.

 (Eugene Smith was in Georgetown on November 18 clearing items from customs.
 Numerous members of his family – including his mother, wife, and infant son – died in Jonestown.
 His other articles for this edition of the jonestown report are Time Is a Funny Thing and Johnny Brown: The Passion and the Revolution.
 His previous articles may be found here.
-He can be reached at email@example.com.)
+He can be reached through this website.)